MathewMbwogge/shopping-list/README.md

 # shopping-list
-How to develop and manage a simple Shopping List
+Event Handling: How to develop and manage a simple Shopping List